muhammadnaqeebasif/DataEngineeringNanoDegree/README.md

 following :
 * **Modules** - contains the modules covered in the Nano Degree.
 * **Projects** - contains the projects created in the Nano Degree.
+* **capstone-project** - contains the capstone project created in the Nano Degree Program.